jbxamora/sqlTrackR/README.md

 ## Installation

-To install and run Note Taker on your local machine, follow these steps:
+To install and run on your local machine, follow these steps:

 - Clone this repository to your local machine
 - Install the necessary dependencies with `npm install` or `npm i`